ichumuh/cognitive_robot_abstract_machine/krrood/doc/eql/eql_for_sql_experts.md

 from typing_extensions import List

-from krrood.entity_query_language.entity import var, Symbol, entity, and_, in_, contains, set_of
+from krrood.entity_query_language.entity import variable as var, Symbol, entity, and_, in_, contains, set_of
 from krrood.entity_query_language.entity_result_processors import an